 A fixed router can provide more flexibility

 Routers come in all shapes and sizes.
 In the consumer market, routers often come with WiFi capabilities built in whereas, in the enterprise market, standalone routers without WiFi capabilities are more common.
-While the incorporation of WiFi capabilities may be appealing at first sight, our recommendation is to invest in a fixed standalone router, as you can easily add in WiFi capabilities through standalone WiFi Access Points.
+While the incorporation of WiFi capabilities may be appealing at first sight, our recommendation is to invest in a router without integrated Wi-Fi and add in WiFi capabilities through standalone WiFi Access Points.
 For more information, view our Best WiFi Access Points For 2020 page.
-The benefits of using a standalone fixed router are:
+The benefits of separating routing from Wi-Fi capabilities are:

-- the entire processing capabilities of the router (CPU and memory) are dedicated to routing and Smart Queue Management, rather than being shared with managing WiFi connections
+- more of the processing capabilities of the router (CPU and memory) are dedicated to routing and Smart Queue Management, rather than being shared with managing WiFi connections

 - you are able to choose separate devices that are best at what they do, rather than purchasing a compromise solution

-- there is generally a better upgrade path, as you don’t need to throw everything away when you upgrade and you only need to upgrade one component at a time.
+- this approach provides a better upgrade path, as you don’t need to throw everything away when you upgrade and you only need to upgrade one component at a time.

 If we were to pinpoint the perfect product to suit the vast majority of broadband users, it would be the Ubiquiti ER-X router, which offers outstanding value for money.
 For users with standard (below 24 Mbps) or fibre broadband connections (below 80 Mbps), this enterprise-class router delivers excellent throughputs with its inbuilt Smart Queue Management enabled.
 This small, light box (142 x 75 x 23mm and 215g) packs a powerful punch – with its dual-core 880 MHz processor and 256 MB RAM – for very little financial outlay (below £60).